Sirupsen/sirupsen.github.io/_posts/2017-11-24-day-5-zero-to-mvp-in-30-days.md

 <div class="intro">
   Hey there!

-  If you’re new to this series, I laid down some ground rules [in day zero](https://hackernoon.com/day-0-zero-to-mvp-in-30-days-31c83db6aadf), and explain the idea for my first project [on day one](https://hackernoon.com/day-1-zero-to-mvp-in-30-days-idea-number-1-18536868e282).
+  If you’re new to this series, I laid down some ground rules <a href="https://hackernoon.com/day-0-zero-to-mvp-in-30-days-31c83db6aadf">in day zero</a>, and explain the idea for my first project <a href="https://hackernoon.com/day-1-zero-to-mvp-in-30-days-idea-number-1-18536868e282">on day one</a>.
 I document, a little every day, what I'm working on.
 </div>

 ------